 Try bush camping for the first time?
 Weekends camping in the Royal National Park’s offer secluded beaches, at Garie or Burning Palms or North Era, coastal and bush hikes, waterfalls and lookouts.

-The Royal National Park is a great place to begin your camping experiences, and the short drive from Sydney means you spend more time in the bush!
+The Royal National Park is a great place to begin your camping experiences.
+The short drive from Sydney means you spend more time in the bush!

 All photos are our own unless otherwise credited.